DennisvHest/vscode-npm-browser/README.md

   <br>
 </h1>

-The NPM Browser is an easy way to search, install and keep track of your NPM packages withing Visual Studio Code.
+The NPM Browser is an easy way to search, install and keep track of your NPM packages within Visual Studio Code.

 - Browse packages
 - Install/uninstall packages